ojdf/fast/README.md

 FAST is a simulation tool that utilises a Fourier domain AO model to enable rapid Monte Carlo characterisation of free space optical links between the Earth and satellites.
 For more details, see the paper [https://doi.org/10.1364/OE.458659](https://doi.org/10.1364/OE.458659).

+WARNING: FAST is under active development and the simulation API and configuration is not fixed.
+If you find a bug, or something is not working as you would expect, please email me or make an issue on GitHub, it's likely I've broken something!

 ## Requirements
 ```
 numpy